mubtasimfuad/vehicle-allocation-system/README.md

 This project provides a dynamic, scalable vehicle allocation system ready for deployment with MongoDB's replica set and Redis caching.

 ---

-This **README** provides clear instructions to set up and deploy your FastAPI-based vehicle allocation system with Docker.
-Let me know if any other details need adjustment!